steinrue/diplo_locus_manuscript_figs/supp_figS14-S15_comparison/README.md

-## Fig. S13 - S14: Benchmarking `DiploLocus`
+## Figure S14 - S15: Benchmarking `DiploLocus`

 The following scripts can be used to benchmark the methods __diplo-locus__, __LLS__, __WFABC__, and __bmws__ on simulated data.
 The results are given in Table 1 in the main text and Figure S13 and S14 in the supplemental material.

-To run the scripts, change into the sub-directory `supp_figS13-S14_comparison/`.
+To run the scripts, change into the sub-directory `supp_figS14-S15_comparison/`.
 Make that sure all required executables are available:

 - Install __diplo-locus__: Confirm that `DiploLocus-likelihood` and `DiploLocus-simulate` can be called from the command line after running:
 ```